-Breaking bad: The slimy coating causing IBS, chronic fatigue & more
+This breaks down biofilms — The slimy coating causing IBS, chronic fatigue & more

 Whether it’s in your gut or on your teeth, bacteria survive and thrive in a structure that they create around themselves called biofilm.
 Biofilm is just what the name implies: a sticky film made by the living, microscopic critters themselves.
 Why do they make it?
 To ensure their survival.
+Lets dive in to see what breaks down biofilms.

 But there’s more to biofilm than that.
 Biofilm can make it much harder to fight an infection.
 Especially when that infection is lodged somewhere in your gut.